joel913/UECM3033_assign2/report.md

 ### Selection criteria ( LU or SOR )

-In order to choose SOR method, the matrix A must be a positive definite and tridiagonal matrix.
-If it is not, then LU factorization is the only choice.
+The use of condition is to check whether the matrix is positive definite.
+A matrix will be solved by SOR method when it is positive definite, otherwise it will be solved by LU method.

 ### Implementation for `task1.py`